MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-api-preview-url/includes/2-exercise-get-started.md

 ::: zone-end

 9. The extension is looking for the location of the API in your application.
-We'll skip this for now and focus on the API later in this tutorial.
+We'll skip this for now and focus on the API later in this module.

    Select **Skip for now** and press **Enter**.